scorelab/GSoC/GSoC-2020/Pasindu-Kuruppuarachch-A-DLT-based-Trust-Framework-for-IoT-Ecosystems.md

 ### Work Summary
+Implemented the smart contracts that can handle a simple access granting/revokation process.
 Implemented the test DLT network to deploy Access Control Depolyment.
 While developing we recogonize the potential deployment and development pipiline for a HLF-DLT based application.
 So that we mainly focused on building the necesory toolkit for a HLF based application where we implemented a tool tool is for setting up a Hyperledger Fabric network easily using minimal number of CLI commands.
 This tool can be used to generate the necessory infrastructure and configurations for the Decentralized Access Control project.